alexkombie/AKTIN_broker_monitor/README.md

 python3 node_to_csv.py {PATH_TO_SETTINGS_FILE}
 ```

 Additionally, the script `csv_to_confluence.py` needs a mapping table to map the ID of the broker nodes to a human-readable name.
 This name also acts as the name of the created Confluence page.
-Inside the mapping table, the optional keys `JIRA_LABELS` and `MINIMUM_DAILY_IMPORTS` can be set.
+Inside the mapping table, the optional keys `JIRA_LABELS` and `LONG` can be set.
 From the list of `JIRA_LABELS` a JIRA query is defined and passed to a table for JIRA tickets inside the Confluence page.
-The key `MINIMUM_DAILY_IMPORTS` is used by the script for an additional check of the daily imports of a single node.
-The status of the node is changed accordingly, should the daily import be below the defined limit.
+The key `LONG` is used by the script as the "official" name of the node (while `COMMON` is used as the name of the confluence page).

 ```
 "99": {